 - Students sometimes complain that this book is overly dense and wordy.

 - It’s pricey!
-But you can choose to buy a used version for less than half the price of a new copy.
+But you can choose to buy a used version for about $50 cheaper.

 This text is one of the most universally accepted college-level biology books.
 It’s written at a high-level, but, according to student feedback, it appears that most people have found it relatively easy to understand and generous in its use of diagrams and examples.
 I would recommend this book as a reliable AP Biology textbook if you’re self-studying or are having a lot of trouble understanding your in-class textbook.